terrense/RLHF_demo/README.md

-# RLHF PPO Toy Walkthrough
+# RLHF PPO Theory Walkthrough

 A single-file, runnable educational implementation of **LLM post-training with RLHF-style PPO**.